CALCULATE YOUR SIP RETURNS

 1. Hammer Candlestick Pattern

 An inverted hammer is a similar bullish pattern in which the upper wick is long, and the lower wick is short.
 It indicates an initial bout of selling pressure followed by buying interest that prevents the price from falling further.
-The inverted hammer suggests potential market control shifting to buyers in the near future.
+The inverted hammer suggests that market control may shift to buyers in the near future.

 2. Bullish Engulfing Pattern